-With actions come consequences, and a simple bet at a baseball game has produced a potentially harsh punishment for one man.
-There is a chance the guy who streaked at the Seattle Mariners game over the weekend could actually get deported.
+With actions come consequences, and a simple bet at a baseball game produced what could have been a potentially harsh punishment for one man.
+Thankfully, the guy who streaked at a Seattle Mariners game and faced deportation from the country was allowed to stay.

-This all happened Saturday night at Safeco Field in Seattle — a game the Mariners lost 5-1 to the Toronto Blue Jays — when a man accepted a small offer from his friends, stripped down all of his clothes, and took the field for a little run in the ninth inning.
+This all happened on a Saturday night at Safeco Field in Seattle during the 2018 season — a game the Mariners lost 5-1 to the Toronto Blue Jays — when a man accepted a small monetary offer from his friends, stripped down all of his clothes, and took the field for a little run in the ninth inning.

 Of course, people had their cell phones ready to capture the craziness.

 WARNING: This man has no clothes on.
 None.
 He was Full Monty in the outfield before getting tackled and escorted off the field by security.
 The videos are NSFW.

 An underrated part to this is security chased him with towels so they could immediately cover him up once apprehended.

 Streaking is far from uncommon in sports.
 It probably happens more than you think, as weird as that sounds.
 This one is hilarious from an outsider’s perspective because he clearly did not go to the game with this planned.
 His friends just bet him to do it, and he did.

 They were even holding his clothes outside of the game and planned to start a GoFundMe page to help bail the guy out of jail.